Green Bay Packers vs. Chicago Bears NFL Week 14 Odds, Plays and Insights - NewsBreak

 - Against the spread, Green Bay is 10-2-0 this season.

-- Green Bay's games this year have hit the over four times in 12 opportunities (33.3%).
+- Green Bay's games this year have hit the over in 33.3% of its opportunities (four times in 12 games with a set point total).

-- Green Bay is 8-1 against the spread and 8-1 overall in games when it scores more than 23.9 points.
+- Green Bay is 8-1 against the spread and 8-1 overall in games when it records more than 23.9 points.

-- In games that Green Bay amasses over 327.9 yards, the team is 6-1 against the spread and 6-1 overall.
+- Green Bay is 6-1 against the spread and 6-1 overall when the team churns out more than 327.9 yards.

-- This year, the Packers have 10 turnovers, one fewer than the Bears have takeaways (11).
+- The Packers have turned the ball over 10 times this season, one fewer than the Bears have forced (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Bears.